metio/terraform-provider-k8s/docs/data-sources/infra_contrib_fluxcd_io_terraform_v1alpha2_manifest.md

 Optional:

-- `fs_type` (String) fsType is the filesystem type to mount.
-Must be a filesystem type supported by the host operating system.
-Ex. 'ext4', 'xfs', 'ntfs'.
+- `fs_type` (String) fsType is the filesystem type to mount.Must be a filesystem type supported by the host operating system.Ex. 'ext4', 'xfs', 'ntfs'.
 The default filesystem depends on FlexVolume script.
 - `options` (Map of String) options is Optional: this field holds extra command options if any.
 - `read_only` (Boolean) readOnly is Optional: defaults to false (read/write).
-ReadOnly here will force the ReadOnly setting in VolumeMounts.
+ReadOnly here will forcethe ReadOnly setting in VolumeMounts.
-- `secret_ref` (Attributes) secretRef is Optional: secretRef is reference to the secret object containing sensitive information to pass to the plugin scripts.
-This may be empty if no secret object is specified.
-If the secret object contains more than one secret, all secrets are passed to the plugin scripts. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--flex_volume--secret_ref))
+- `secret_ref` (Attributes) secretRef is Optional: secretRef is reference to the secret object containingsensitive information to pass to the plugin scripts.
+This may beempty if no secret object is specified.
+If the secret objectcontains more than one secret, all secrets are passed to the pluginscripts. (see [below for nested schema](#nestedatt--spec--runner_pod_template--spec--volumes--flex_volume--secret_ref))

 <a id="nestedatt--spec--runner_pod_template--spec--volumes--flex_volume--secret_ref"></a>
 ### Nested Schema for `spec.runner_pod_template.spec.volumes.flex_volume.secret_ref`

 Optional:

-- `name` (String) Name of the referent.
-More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names TODO: Add other useful fields. apiVersion, kind, uid?
+- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#namesTODO: Add other useful fields. apiVersion, kind, uid?